RunDotGames/rundot-blinks-ggj20201/README.md

 * Blinks Required: 6
 * Blinks Recommended: 12+

-One evil blink out there is a mine hiding amongst the crowd.
+One evil blink out there hiding amongst the crowd.
 Hunt it down by tapping around to trap it and win.
-Just don't tap on the mine while your hunting and blow the whole thing up.
+Just don't tap on it directly while your hunting and blow the whole thing up.

 ## Instructions